firecracker-microvm/firecracker-containerd/tools/image-builder/README.md

 possible to preserve the filesystem state beyond the termination of the VM, and potentially re-use it for subsequent VM execution.

-The image currently expects `vdb` to be the block device containing the container root filesystem, and this device is mounted on `/container/rootfs`.

 ### Generation ###

 There are two alternatives for providing the build environment.
 You